-- If you applied through SATAC for a place at the University of Adelaide or the University of South Australia for 2018, you will be asked for your SATAC undergraduate reference number.
+- If you applied through SATAC for a place at the University of South Australia for mid year 2018, you will be asked for your SATAC undergraduate reference number.

-- If you are currently studying at the University of South Australia and you intend to continue your studies in 2018, you will be asked for your current student number and details of the course you are studying.
+- If you are currently studying at the University of South Australia and you intend to continue your studies in the second half of 2018, you will be asked for your current student number and details of the course you are studying.

 You will need to supply proof of financial disadvantage:

 - If you have a Commonwealth means-tested income support payment you will be asked for your Centrelink Customer Reference Number (CRN) or your Department of Veterans’ Affairs (DVA) file number; or

 - You will need to supply an income statement for each person in your household for the last two financial years.